benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

- The function SlhaBlock::hasRecordedScale( double const, int&, int&, double& ) is the best compromise that I could come up with for finding blocks for a given scale. see the comments of the function for how to use it.
+ The function SlhaBlock::hasRecordedScale( double const, int&, int&, double& ) is the best compromise that I could come up with for finding blocks for a given scale.
+See the comments of the function for how to use it.
  I had intended to provide flexible searching of the blocks as strings to accommodate non-standard blocks, but this is still on the to-do list.